somekindofdesign/you-sunk-my-battleship/README.md

 ## How to play
 <p>Battleships are placed on a board and hidden from the player.
 They must guess where on the board they think the battelship is placed.
 First, typing a number corresponding to the x axis then hitting enter on their keyboard.
 This is followed by a letter corresponding to the y axis and the enter key.
 If the guess is correct, they have hit and sunk a battleship!</p>

-<p>Players are limited to 8 torpedoes (or turns) in which to try and destroy all the battleships and win teh game.</p>
+<p>Players are limited to 8 torpedoes (or turns) in which to try and destroy all the battleships and win the game.</p>

-<p>If they are successful, they will be rewarded with a surprise ASCII display.
+<p>If they are successful, they will be rewarded with a ASCII display.
 If they run out of torpedoes, they will be prompted to try again in a new game.</p>
 <br>

 ## Wireframing & Planning